Letter from the Secretary General

 Dear EagleMUNC Delegates,

-This coming conference, we will offer 17 unique and small crisis-driven committees that give delegates the chance to deeply explore a topic in an intimate setting.
-Our average committee size for EagleMUNC IV will be 30 delegates, which will grant us the opportunity to provide a level of personal interaction before and during the conference that is unrivaled on the Model UN circuit.
-We look forward to providing an unparalleled delegate to staff ratio of 5:1 to ensure that our goals are made a reality.
-Our committee offerings, while wide-ranging and unique, can all be traced back to this year’s conference theme: “Liberty & Security.”
+Our committee offerings, seemingly wide-ranging and unique, all connect to this year’s conference theme of “Liberty & Security.”
 This theme encompasses unique committees such as a recreation of the House Un-American Activities Committee in 1948 and a full Central Intelligence Agency simulation, as well as a committee tracing the epic path of the Peloponnesian War.
-For both our novice delegates and students seeking a more classical Model UN experience, we will offer committees such as a United Nations Economic and Social Council (ECOSOC), a United Nations Educational, Scientific and Cultural Organization (UNESCO), and a United Nations Security Council (UNSC), among many others.
+For both our novice delegates and students seeking a more classical Model UN experience, we will offer committees such as the United Nations Economic and Social Council (ECOSOC), the United Nations Educational, Scientific and Cultural Organization (UNESCO), and the United Nations Security Council (UNSC).

-Each of these committees will be built on EagleMUNC’s unique notion of the 40 Hour Simulation, an experience that begins when the opening gavel snaps and does not pause until our best delegations have the honor of slamming the gavel to close EagleMUNC on Sunday morning.
-The heart and soul of the 40 Hour Simulation are the out-of-committee events and activities – such as fundraising receptions for politicians, strategy meetings for military commanders, and social events for diplomats – that encourage dialogue outside of the formal committee setting, and more closely emulate the way politics happen in the real world.
+Each of these committees will be built on EagleMUNC’s unique notion of the 40-hour simulation, an experience that begins when the opening gavel bangs and ends only when the best delegations have the honor of slamming the gavel on Sunday morning.
+The heart and soul of the 40-hour simulation are the after-hours events and activities – fundraising receptions for politicians, strategy meetings for military commanders, or social events for diplomats – that encourage dialogue outside formal committee setting and more closely emulate the way politics takes place in the real world.

 Yours in Diplomacy,